kbarbary/sep/README.md

 FAQ
 ---

-**Why isn't this part of Source Extractor?**
+**Why isn't the C library part of Source Extractor?**

-Source Extractor isn't designed as a library implementation with an executable built on top of the library.
+Source Extractor is *not* designed as a library with an executable built on top of the library.
 In Source Extractor, background estimation, object detection and photometry are deeply integrated into the Source Extractor executable.
 Many changes to the code were necessary in order to put the functionality in stand-alone C functions.
+It's too much to ask of the Source Extractor developer to rewrite large parts of the core of the Source Extractor program with little gain for the executable.

 **What sort of changes?**